 Tax Treatment of 414(h) Plan Withdrawals

-Any contributions – either those made by the employer or pre-tax employee contributions that are picked up – grow tax-deferred in a 414(h) plan.
+Any contributions – either those from an employer or pre-tax employee contributions – can grow without taxes in a 414(h) plan.
 This means that qualified withdrawals are subject to ordinary income tax when employees begin taking distributions.

 Similar to a traditional 401(k) or IRA, 414(h) plans are subject to required minimum distribution rules.
-You must begin taking RMDs at age 70.5 or face a tax penalty.
-The current tax penalty for failing to take RMDs on time is 50% of the amount you were required to withdraw.
+Starting January 1, 2023, you must begin taking RMDs at age 73 or face a tax penalty.
+The current tax penalty for failing to take RMDs is 50% of your withdrawal amount.

 Depending on state tax laws, you may also owe state income tax on qualified 414(h) plan distributions.
 Early withdrawal penalties also apply when you take 414(h) distributions before age 59.5.
 That means you’d incur ordinary income tax on an early withdrawal, along with a 10% tax penalty.

-This penalty also applies if you’re rolling 414(h) plan assets over to another qualified retirement account and you miss the 60-day window for doing so.
+This penalty also applies if you’re rolling your assets over to another qualified retirement account.
 The IRS specifies that you must complete any rollovers within 60 days to avoid this penalty.
-If you’re worried about triggering the 10% tax penalty, the easiest and best way to avoid it is requesting a direct rollover from one plan to another.
+If you’re worried about triggering the 10% tax penalty, the easiest and best way to avoid it is by requesting a direct rollover from one plan to another.

 From a tax perspective, contributing to a 414(h) plan can make your tax filing easier.
 You don’t have to report your contributions to the plan on your tax return; your employer handles that on their return.
 All you have to do is enter in your taxable income for the year, as listed on your W-2.

-Any reductions in taxable income associated with 414(h) plan contributions can work to your advantage if you’re in a higher income range.
+Any taxable income reductions from 414(h) plan contributions can work to your advantage if you’re in a higher income range.
 The more you earn, the higher your tax bracket may be and the more you may owe in taxes.
-Having a lower taxable income to report could reduce your tax liability and result in a lower tax bill or a bigger refund.
+Having less taxable income could reduce your tax liability and result in a lower tax bill or a bigger refund.

 You may realize another benefit if you anticipate being in a lower tax bracket when you retire.
 If that’s the case, then taking taxable withdrawals may not have as much of an impact on your tax liability.
 Also note that contributing to a 414(h) plan doesn’t bar you from contributing to an after-tax savings plan such as a Roth IRA.
 You’d need to be within the adjusted gross income (AGI) guidelines to contribute to a Roth IRA, but doing so could give you a tax-free source of retirement income to balance out any taxable withdrawals from a 414(h).